-- Leave as soon as possible. - Avoid flooded roads and watch for washed out bridges. - Secure you home by unplugging appliances and turning off electricity and the main water valve. - Tell someone outside of the storm area where you are going. - If time permits, elevate furniture to protect it from flooding. - Bring pre-assembled emergency supplies and warm protective clothing. - Take blankets and sleeping bags to the shelter. - Lock up house and leave.
+- Leave as soon as possible. - Avoid flooded roads and watch for washed out bridges. - Secure you home by unplugging appliances and turning off electricity and the main water valve. - Tell someone outside of the storm area where you are going. - If time permits, elevate furniture to protect it from flooding. - Bring pre-assembled emergency supplies and warm protective clothing. - Take blankets and sleeping bags if you go to a shelter. - Lock up house and leave.